short-edition/FOSCommentBundle/UPDATE.md

 2.0.4 to 2.0.5
  * Editing is more robust and works even if you change the structure of the HTML code.
-If you have customised the "comment_content.html.twig" you might need to apply the changes made in this version to your customisation.
+If you have customised the "comment_content.twig" you might need to apply the changes made in this version to your customisation.

 2.0.3 to 2.0.4